spakai/prefix_tree/README.md

 The string is broken into individual characters and stored in individual nodes.

-There are two paths in the insert node :
+There are two paths in the insert node
-If the character does not already exist, memory is allocated and the character is assigned.
+- If the character does not already exist, memory is allocated and the character is assigned.
-If the character already exists , then the code processes the next character of the word.
+- If the character already exists , then the code processes the next character of the word.
+- If it is the last character of a word , the whole string is assigned to the word variable.
 ###search

+This function find the best prefix match value. the string is again broken into individual characters and traversed thru the tree.

+If the node where the expected character is empty, it breaks and returns the longest match prefix which could or could not be an exact match.

 ##Heap Memory Allocation and Deallocation